A simple model of trees for unicellular maps: The main bijection

 \subsection{The main result}

 \begin{theo} For each non-negative integers $n$ and $g$ we have

 In addition the cycles of a \cdec tree naturally correspond to the vertices of the associated unicellular map, in such a way that the respective underlying graphs are the same. \end{theo} \begin{proof} The proof is a simple induction on $g$, whereas $n$ is fixed.
-The case $g=0$ is obvious.
+The case $g=0$ is obvious, as there are $2^{n+1}$ different $C$-permutations of size $(n+1)$ and genus $0$, corresponding to the $2^{n+1}$ ways of giving signs to the identity permutation.
 Let $g>0$.
 The induction hypothesis ensures that for each $g'<g$, $2^{n+1}\cE_{g'}^{(2k+1)}(n)\simeq \cT_{g'}^{(2k+1)}(n)$, where the underlying graphs (taking marked vertices vertices into account) of corresponding objects are the same.
 Hence, by Propositions~\ref{prop:Eg_decomp} and~\ref{prop:Tg_decomp}, we have $2g\ \!2^{n+1}\cE_g(n)\simeq 2g\ \!\cT_g(n)$, where the underlying graphs of corresponding objects are the same.
 Finally, one can extract from this $2g$-to-$2g$ correspondence a $1$-to-$1$ correspondence (think of extracting a perfect matching from a $2g$-regular bipartite graph, which is possible according to Hall's marriage theorem).
 And obviously the extracted $1$-to-$1$ correspondence, which realizes $2^{n+1}\cE_g(n) \simeq \cT_g(n)$, also preserves the underlying graphs. \end{proof}